-The cost of downtime is rapidly rising.
+The cost and impact of system downtime is rapidly rising.
 This is primarily due to businesses' increasing dependence on data and technology.
 In the past, if a server went down, people simply reverted to manual methods.
 Or, because transactions weren't as fast and voluminous back then, they simply waited until the service would go back up again.
-Could you imagine doing that now?
+Could you imagine dealing with network downtime now?
 Many large enterprises can't.
-Here are 5 reasons why.
+Here are 5 reasons explaining the impact of system downtime.

 1. Lost opportunities